 Bell Peppers contain a large amount of vitamin C, which helps to support your immune system and your blood vessels as well as acting as a powerful antioxidant.

-Vitamin C has been shown to reduce specific symptoms of the menopause including hot flushes, and also helps retain the elasticity in the urinary tract to help combat incontinence.
+Vitamin C has been shown to reduce specific symptoms of menopause including hot flashes, and also helps retain the elasticity in the urinary tract to help combat incontinence.

 Other foods high in vitamin c include kale, broccoli, kiwi fruit, oranges, clementines and strawberries.

-Wholegrains such as brown rice, wholemeal bread, granola and cereal contain B vitamins.
-B vitamins assist the body when it is under pressure and can be particularly helpful during the menopause by helping to take pressure off your adrenal (stress) glands.
+Whole grains such as brown rice, whole grain bread, granola and cereal contain B vitamins.
+B vitamins assist the body when it is under pressure and can be particularly helpful during menopause by helping to take pressure off your adrenal (stress) glands.
 They can also help women suffering with symptoms of anxiety, reduced energy levels and those lacking in concentration.

 Salmon

-Salmon is a potent source of Omega 3 which is generally considered to be an all-round tonic for your body.
-Omega 3 can help alleviate dry skin, lifeless hair, and cracked nails, as well as helping with depression, forgetfulness, breast pain, aching joints and weight issues.
+Salmon is a potent source of Omega 3, which is generally considered to be an all-round tonic for your body.
+Omega 3 can help alleviate dry skin, lifeless hair, and cracked nails, and also aids with depression, forgetfulness, breast pain, aching joints and weight issues.

 Heart disease risk can rise after menopause, so you should try to eat at least two servings of fish per week (preferably those with healthy fats like salmon or trout).
 Other foods rich in omega 3 included walnuts & flax seeds.